Skip to main content

 Any of the following changes to views will result in deleting and recreating the Dimension view.

-• View defintion
+• View definition

 • Adding table description

-• Renaming view results
+• Renaming the view

-If a Dimension Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher level environment then the Dimension Table in the target environment will be dropped.
+If a Dimension Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level Environment then the Dimension Table in the target Environment will be dropped.

 This is executed in two stages: